 #7 – Days Inventory

-We calculated Inventory Turnover Ratio earlier.
-However, most analyst prefer calculating inventory days.
+We calculated the Inventory Turnover Ratio earlier.
+However, most analysts prefer calculating inventory days.
 This is obviously the same information but more intuitive.
-Think of Inventory Days as the approximate number of days it takes for inventory to convert into finished product.
+Think of Inventory Days as the approximate number of days it takes for inventory to convert into a finished product.

 Let us take a simple Days Inventory Calculation example.
 We will use the previous example of Inventory Turnover Ratio and calculate Inventory Days.